Anxious children: where to find help

 Young Minds have a parents’ support line (0808 802 5544) which you can phone to get one-to-one support on any emotional or mental health issue affecting children.
 For more general parenting advice – or if Bullying is a concern – then Family Lives also have a helpline (0808 800 2222).
 And, whatever the source of their worries, anxious children can get telephone support from ChildLine (0800 1111).

 For information about services available in your local area, contact your local Family Information Service.
 They will have the contact details for local charities, council services, support groups and local health services.
 And don’t forget to talk to your child’s school or nursery as they will have lots of relevant experience in supporting anxious children.
+For example, they might be able to support your child in using a calming strategy like Finger Breathing.

 And if you are really worried, go see your GP.
 If you are nervous about talking in front of your child (or are worried it will make things worse) then make an appointment in their name but go alone.
 That way you can explain everything to the doctor without feeling constrained.
 The doctor will need to see your child before being able to make any assessment or referral but it can be useful for him/her to be prepared in advance about anxious children so that they can strike the right note and identify the right support.